hzhang17/ANLY502-Project/README.md

 ## Results and Conclusions
 ### Evaluation Metrics and Result Validation
-* Though we visualized the performance of recurrent neural network models in our visualization section, we will still use the **mean square error** to evaluation models.
+* Though we visualized the performance of recurrent neural network models in our visualization section, we will still use the **mean square error (MSE)** to evaluation models.
 Mean square error measures the average of the square errors, where each error represents the residual between the actual value and the predicted value for each observation.
 Thus, a smaller mean square error indicates a better model.
 However, we will not compare the mean square error for the same company across models because we normalized the price for the RNN model.
 The normalization process will lead to a smaller mean square error quantitatively.
 * We validate our model on the validation set to get the mean square error.
 Thus, we can avoid overfitting and other relevant problems.

 ### Result Table by Industry